nogibjj/Wenye_Li_Mini_Project_7/README.md

 [![CI](https://github.com/nogibjj/Wenye_Li_Mini_Project_6/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/Wenye_Li_Mini_Project_6/actions/workflows/cicd.yml)

-## Wenye Li Mini Project 6
+## Wenye Li Mini Project 7

 ## Requirements

-- Design a complex SQL query involving joins, aggregation, and sorting
-- Provide an explanation for what the query is doing and the expected results
+- Package a Python script with setuptools or a similar tool
+- Include a user guide on how to install and use the tool
+- Include communication with an external or internal database (NoSQL, SQL, etc) [If you use Rust you can skip the DB part]

 ## Deliverables

-- SQL query
+- Packaged tool
-- Written or video explanation of the query
+- Written Guide

 ## Project Structures